-Near Ironton, Elephant Rocks State Park lets visitors see remarkable, billion-year-old granite formations up close.
+Ten minutes north of Ironton, Elephant Rocks State Park lets visitors see remarkable, billion-year-old granite formations up close.
 Be sure to have the camera handy, so you can snap photos of these circus elephant-shaped rocks, standing trunk-to-tail.
 Rock climbers love scrambling over these impressive boulders.
 Also, the park contains a self-guided trail (with Braille signage) that takes you past the remains of a long gone mining operation.

 At Ha Ha Tonka State Park, stones take a different form: The park contains the mysterious ruins of an early 20th century castle.
-Known for its excellent hiking opportunities, this park near Camdenton boasts more than 15 miles of trails that wind past caves, a spring, sink-holes and a natural bridge before ending on the shore of the lake of the Ozaarks.
+Known for its excellent hiking opportunities, this park, 10 minutes southwest of Camdenton, boasts more than 15 miles of trails that wind past caves, a spring, sink-holes and a natural bridge before ending on the shore of the lake of the Ozaarks.

-Set against the gorgeous St. Francois Mountains, Sam A. Baker State Park, in Patterson, offers a splendid getaway for families who enjoy hiking, backpacking, biking, horseback riding and picnicking.
+Set against the gorgeous St. Francois Mountains, Sam A. Baker State Park, 10 minutes north of Patterson, offers a splendid getaway for families who enjoy hiking, backpacking, biking, horseback riding and picnicking.

 You'll find one of Missouri's most exhilarating views at Taum Sauk Mountain State Park, nine miles southwest of Ironton.
 Situated on the highest point in Missouri (at 1,772 feet), Taum Sauk Mountain State Park is home to the state's highest wet-weather waterfall.

 Discover natural beauty and uncover the past of an American icon at Mark Twain State Park, 45 minutes west of Hannibal.
 The park, which covers 18,000 acres in north central Missouri, is home to the Mark Twain Birthplace State Historic Site.
-In addition to offering great insight into the life of the legendary Mark Twain, the park features hiking, camping and fishing — largemouth bass, bluegill, carp, walleye, perch, crappie and catfish all thrive in Mark Twain Lake.
+In addition to offering great insight into the life of the legendary Mark Twain, the park features hiking, camping and fishing for largemouth bass, bluegill, carp, walleye, perch, crappie and catfish in Mark Twain Lake.